palantir/conjure-go/conjure/cycles/README.md

 There is exacly one node for each package set in the SCC graph. `disallowed` is empty for all SCCs, so the disallowed DAG has no edges.
 Each SCC is grouped into an unitary antichain in the disallowed DAG and therefore gets their own Go package.
-The SCC that contains package set `{com.palantir.foo,com.palantir.bar}` receives the Go package `com.palantir.barfoo`.
+The SCC that contains package set `{com.palantir.foo,com.palantir.bar}` receives the Go package `com.palantir.bar_foo`.
-Because it contains two types named `Type3`, `com.palantir.foo:type3` is renamed to `com.palantir.barfoo:Type31`.
+Because it contains two types named `Type3`, `com.palantir.foo:type3` is renamed to `com.palantir.barfoo:FooType3` and `com.palantir.bar:type3` is renamed to `com.palantir.barfoo:BarType3`.
 The resulting definition has one more package.